 These non-repayable scholarships offer a £4000 bursary to the most academically gifted overseas students.
 The scholarships are only available to non Home/EU students and awards are made on the basis of excellence.
 There is no deadline for application but award is conditional on commencement of the course.

 These scholarships are intended for students from developing countries who would not otherwise be able to afford to undertake Master’s level study in the UK, to gain skills and knowledge which will allow them to contribute to the development of their home countries.

 Up to two scholarships are available for MSc in Analytical Science and Instrumentation for 2019/20 academic year.
 Applicants must submit a funding application via the Commission’s online application form by 14 March 2019 as well as apply formally to Warwick.
 No late applications will be considered.

 Warwick Taught Masters Scholarship Scheme

-The Graduate School will offer a number of Warwick Taught Masters Scholarship's for 2019/20 entry.
+The Graduate School will offer up to 70 Warwick Taught Masters Scholarship's for 2019/20 entry.

 Eligibility: Available to eligible Home/EU students from under-represented groups who wish to start a postgraduate taught masters course in 2019-2020.